-Since 2010, investors from India, China, United States, Germany, and Canada purchased a tad bit more than two billion ounces of silver bar and coin.
+Since 2010, investors from India, China, the United States, Germany, and Canada purchased a tad bit more than two billion ounces of silver bars and coins.
 To be precise, it was 2,004 million oz.
 The world’s largest investor of physical silver bullion products turned out to be Americans.
 U.S. citizens invested in 929 million oz (Moz) of silver bars and coins over the past decade.

 Indian investors came in second at 615 Moz, followed by Germany (265 Moz), China (139 Moz), and Canada (56 Moz).
 While I wasn’t shocked that Americans were the largest physical silver investors, I was quite surprised at the amount purchased by the Chinese and Canadians.

-Global physical silver investment was 186 Moz in 2019, but I believe we are going to see a massive surge in 2020.
+The global physical silver investment was 186 Moz in 2019, but I believe we are going to see a massive surge in 2020.
 Due to the worldwide contagion, investors purchased a record amount of silver bullion products in late March and April.
-This record-buying wiped out most of the precious metals dealers inventories.
-It took 4-6 weeks before stocks starting showing up once again.
-However, a lot of the silver bullion products on many of the leading online dealers is still “Not Available.”
+This record-buying wiped out most of the precious metals dealers' inventories.
+It took 4-6 weeks before stocks started showing up once again.
+However, a lot of the silver bullion products from many of the leading online dealers are still “Not Available.”

 If we see another large resurgence (second wave) of the global contagion, it could motivate even increased buying of physical silver bullion, causing more shortages.

 About the Author:

 Independent researcher Steve St. Angelo started to invest in precious metals in 2002.
 In 2008, he began researching areas of the gold and silver market that the majority of the precious metal analyst community has left unexplored.
 These areas include how energy and the falling EROI – Energy Returned On Invested – stand to impact the mining industry, precious metals, paper assets, and the overall economy.